 Italian Destinations to Think Twice About or Avoid With Kids

 Amalfi Coast – Yes, plenty of families visit the Amalfi Coast with kids, but I think there are a lot of destinations that are more kid-friendly.
-Exceptions are traveling with teens or if your kids are interested in Pompeii, Herculaneum, or Mt.
+Things that are fun for us as adults (seeing the beautiful tile and ceramics, having a meal at a chic restaurant with a view, shopping for linen clothing, taking the ferry to and walking around Capri, laying in the sun at Positano’s pebble beach, walking up (and up) and down (and down) stairs) aren’t necessarily a blast for kids.
+Exceptions are traveling with teens (then the Amalfi Coast can be a dream trip!) or if your kids are interested in Pompeii, Herculaneum, or Mt.
 Vesuvius.

 Tips for Traveling in Italy with Kids

 Strollers – Not all Italian destinations are stroller-friendly (many aren’t).
 It’s best to bring smaller strollers to Italy (large strollers won’t fit on sidewalks or through many doorways), or bring a baby carrier.
 Read more about Strollers in Italy.